-The ES110 is equipped with the new RHC action, which uses 2-sensor detection technology and matte keys (both black and white).
+The ES110 is equipped with the relatively new RHC action, which uses 2-sensor detection technology and matte keys (both black and white).

 Both keyboards use high-quality samples of a concert grand piano and reproduces subtle details of piano sound such as damper resonance, damper noise, fall-back noise, etc.

-But it doesn’t necessarily mean that the FP-30 sounds better than the ES110, it all comes down to personal taste.
+But it doesn’t necessarily mean that the FP-30 sounds better than the ES110, it all comes down to your personal taste.

 When it comes to features, the FP-30 beats the ES110 for the most part.

 The FP-30 has more instrument sounds (35 vs 19), Twin Piano mode (Duet Play) and adjustable split point in the Split Mode.

 The Kawai doesn’t have USBs, while the Roland has two USB ports (type A and type B), one for connecting Flash drives and the other is for connecting the piano to a computer.